 When can I return to work?

 You can return to sedentary jobs after 2 weeks as you feel able.
-For more manual jobs you should wait until after 12 weeks following your surgery, this should be guided by your Consultant.
+For more manual jobs you should wait until after 12 weeks following your surgery.

 Do I need to do exercises?